jdblischak/2013-10-03-pasteur/lessons/pasteur-bc/bash_shell/tutorial.md

 `less` also gives you a way of searching through files.
 Just hit the "/" key to begin a search.
 Enter the name of the word you would like to search for and hit enter.
 It will jump to the next location where that word is found.
-Try searching the `dictionary.txt` file for the word "cat".
+Try searching the `1404.txt` file for the string "AGA".
 If you hit "/" then "enter", `less` will just repeat the previous search. `less` searches from the current location and works its way forward.
 If you are at the end of the file and search for the word "cat", `less` will not find it.
 You need to go to the